WaldeniseMoraes/lab-natty-or-not/README.md

-# Vídeo Aula Sobre Conceito de IA Generativa.
+# Projeto sobre IA Generativa.

 ## 🚀 DESAFIO DE PROJETO:
 ***Natty or Not?***